Dutch

 David Ohayon (Toulouse, France) Astrocyte heterogeneity and glioblastoma microenvironment (30')

-Alexandra de Reus (Utrecht) Identifying drivers of glioblastoma invasion in the tumor micro-environment (15')
+Alexandra de Reus (Utrecht) The cellular landscape of the glioblastoma invasive front: uncovering mechanisms driving glioblastoma invasion in the tumor micro-environment (15')

 Marina Trombetta Lima (Groningen) Reprogramming the tumor microenvironment through Matrix Metalloproteinase Inhibitors (15')